MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-send-and-receive.md

 will also receive **message** activities from users.
 Some messages may simply consist of plain text, while others may contain richer content such as [media attachments, buttons, and cards](bot-framework-dotnet-add-attachments.md).
-For information about commonly-used message properties, see [Compose messages](bot-framework-dotnet-compose-messages.md).
+For information about commonly-used message properties, see [Create messages](bot-framework-dotnet-create-messages.md).

 ### conversationUpdate